UtahEFD/QES-Public/README.md

 Note you *may* need to type make a second time due to a build bug.

-Then, to run the cudaUrb executable on notchpeak, create the following script
+Then, to run the cudaUrb executable on notchpeak, create the following script as file GaussianHill_gpu.slurm

 ```
 #!/bin/bash